MichaelCurrin/nested-jekyll-menus/README.md

     ```

 Instead of setting the `listing` layout for each index page, you can set it as a default layout for index pages.
 See the [config](/_config.yml) file's `defaults` section.

+Note that the nesting levels do not have to be equal - you can have some paths which are shallow and some which are deep.
+If you decide that a page needs multiple pages, you can split just that page into a directory of multiple pages.

 ## About